With numeric values in a vector, we can perform currency-based formatting.

 when using thecurrency()

 An option for whether the subunits portion of a currency value should be displayed.
-By default, this is
+For example, with an input value of

 .- decimals